rikosintie/Discovery/docs/usage.md

 ### Creating an Environment Variable

 On Windows you use control panel to create a "user environment variable".
-You can follow the instructions [Here](https://www.tenforums.com/tutorials/121664-set-new-user-system-environment-variables-windows.html).
-I think that you have to log out and log in again to make the environment variable active.
+You can follow these instructions [user environment variables](https://www.tenforums.com/tutorials/121664-set-new-user-system-environment-variables-windows.html).
+You have to log out and log in again to make the environment variable active.

-On macOS/Linux
+Set environment variable on macOS/Linux

 From the terminal that you will run the script in `export cyberARK=<Password>`, for example `export cyberARK=Sup3rs3cr3t`.
 You have to do the export in the terminal that the script will be run in.
 If you are using vscode and debugging in vscode, that means the vscode terminal.